LEADING OFF: Jackie Robinson Day, Red Sox go for 10th in row

 Jacob deGrom makes his third start of the season for the Mets, again hoping for a win.
 And some run support, too.

 The Mets ace is 0-1 this year despite allowing just one run in 14 innings, striking out 21 with two walks.
-This has become familiar territory for the two-time NL Cy Young Award winner — despite deGrom’s 2.06 ERA in 78 starts since the start of the 2018 season, New York is only 36-42 with him on the mound in those games.
+This has become familiar territory for the two-time NL Cy Young Award winner — despite deGrom’s 2.06 ERA in 78 starts since the beginning of the 2018 season, New York is only 36-42 in those games.

-DeGrom starts against Zach Eflin and the Phillies at Citi Field.
+Rain is in the forecast, but weather permitting deGrom starts against Zach Eflin and the Phillies at Citi Field — with the Mets looking for a four-game sweep of their NL East rivals.
 DeGrom shut out Philadelphia for six innings in his first start of the year.

 STREAKING